vectorgrp/sil-kit/docs/demos/demos.rst

   E.g., between a local host, a virtual machine, a remote network, etc.
 .. |DemoAbstractNetSim| replace::
   Demonstrates the usage of the experimental |ProductName| NetworkSimulator API.
-  A custom network simulation for CAN is set up, the network simulator application can be used together with the CAN demo.
+  A custom network simulation for Can is set up, the network simulator application can be used together with the Can demo.

 This chapter describes the demo projects showcasing the core features of the |ProductName|.